 Five Things to Know Before WVU vs. Oklahoma

-The spread for the West Virginia-Oklahoma game is OU -4.0.
-The over/under is set at 137.0.
+The spread for the West Virginia and Oklahoma game is -1.5 WVU.
+The WVU money line is -130.